tendermint/networks/scripts/load-testing/README.md

 Target platform for execution of these deployments/scenarios is either Linux/macOS.

+## Load Testing Guide
+See the [Load Testing Guide](GUIDE.md) for a step-by-step guide to setting up and executing your own load tests against a Tendermint network using these scripts.

 ## Managing Python dependencies
 By default, the first time you execute a deployment or a scenario, a Python 3 virtual environment will be created in the `testing/venv` folder in this repo.
 A